Is it illegal to sleep in my car?

-Whether it’s a power nap to get you through a monotonous drive or a cheap alternative to a hotel on a long journey, you may be considering having a rest in your car.
-Read our guide to find out how you can sleep legally in your car and what you need to avoid.
+Whether you need a power nap to get you through a monotonous drive or a cheap alternative to a hotel on a long journey, taking a rest in your car might seem like a good option.
+But is it illegal to sleep in your car?
+Read our guide to find out.

-Whether it’s a power nap to get you through a monotonous drive or a cheap alternative to a hotel on a long journey, you may be considering having a rest in your car.
-Read our guide to find out how you can sleep legally in your car and what you need to avoid.
+Whether you need a power nap to get you through a monotonous drive or a cheap alternative to a hotel on a long journey, taking a rest in your car might seem like a good option.
+But is it illegal to sleep in your car?
+Read our guide to find out.

-Yes, it’s perfectly legal to sleep in your car, as long as you stick to a couple of rules:
+Sleeping in your car is perfectly legal, as long as you stick to a couple of simple rules:

 - You must be safely parked, and not in violation of any parking restrictions

-It’s dangerous to drive tired and sometimes it’s necessary to sleep in your car.
-Up to a fifth of motorway accidents are caused by drivers falling asleep at the wheel and these types of crashes are 50% more likely to result in death or serious injury.
+It’s dangerous to drive tired, so sleeping in your car is sometimes necessary.
+Up to 20% of motorway accidents are caused by drivers falling asleep at the wheel – and 4% of these are fatal.

 If you start feeling sleepy while you’re driving, you need to find a safe place to pull over and have a break.
-Whether that means taking a nap or even settling down for a good long sleep, you should listen to your body.
+Whether that means taking a nap or even settling down for a good long sleep.

 Where can I sleep in my car?